A Tractable Model of Precautionary Reserves,

 (6)

-We assume that the labor productivity ℓ of each individual worker who remains employed grows by a factor X every period because of increasing eXperience,
+The labor productivity of each individual worker who remains employed is assumed to grow by a factor X every period because of increasing eXperience,

 t